dbluhm/indy-hipe/text/connection-protocol/README.md

 terms of the offer, advancing the interaction, or issue another counter proposal, continuing the negotiation until favorable terms have been met.

-The party that receives the connection request can accept the terms and advance the interaction by simply sending one of the connection outcome messages described below.
+The party that receives the connection request can accept/reject the terms and advance the interaction by simply sending one of the "connection outcome" messages, connection acceptance or connection rejection, described below.

 Further detail on connection negotiation and how the terms of a connection are expressed can be provided by a future HIPE and won't be explored further here.